-140 Figure 2: The implementation framework ("How")
+Figure 2.
+The implementation framework ("How").

+While Figure 1 reports the conceptual framework and indicates what can be done, Figure 2 highlights the implementation framework and suggests how to deploy new supply chain processes that use decision supporting tools included in the conceptual framework.
 The core of Figure 2 is the SCP, namely the supply chain macro-process that contains all the phases from the vineyard to the final consumer (from vine to dine).
 Each SCP phase is associated to a set KPIs essential to measure the improvement actions.
 The upper part of Figure 2 integrates the SCP with circular economy, as it highlights the phases where by-products are generated as well as possible recovery and valorization actions.
 The lower part integrates the SCP with LSS and I4.0, as it highlights the phases where lean tools and/or I4.0 technologies can be used to reduce waste.
-Implementation requires a preliminary phase, called target definition, followed by the iterative

-148 repetition of the five phases of the DMAIC cycle.
+Implementation requires a preliminary phase, called target definition, followed by the iterative repetition of the five phases of the DMAIC cycle.

-149 2.1 Target definition
+2.1.
+Target definition